 get down to the beach you first need to navigate a road that sounds like it’s the Cretan equivalent of Bolivia’s infamous Road of Death.
 If you’re lucky enough to survive this, you then get to scramble hundreds of metres down a steep cliff on your hands and knees to the beach.
 I think I may have neglected to mention to Issy that I was thinking of coming here or I think she may have reversed her decision to let me go out driving on my own.
 I pass a shop at the top of the road.
 It’s called “Seitan Delivery”, and apparently you can order food and drinks here and they then deliver them to you down on the beach.
 If everything I’ve read about the road and the track down the cliff is even half true I suspect that they could probably charge hundreds of dollars for a bottle of water and the people down on the beach would be more than happy to pay.

 I head off down the road.
-It is steep and narrow, and comprises a continuous set of hairpin bends; and there are no guardrails anywhere in sight.
-I don’t think you’d feel
+It's steep and narrow, and comprises a continuous set of hairpin bends; and there are no guardrails anywhere in sight.
+I don’t think you’d feel very

 ; mem: 1.4mb